Sacha Baron Cohen: Borat Sagdiyev

 The Kazakh journalist Borat Sagdiyev was first developed for short skits on F2F on Granada Talk TV in the UK that Baron Cohen presented in 1996–1997, with the character at this time being known as Alexi Krickler.
 The character remained dormant while Baron Cohen concentrated on his Ali G persona, but with the subsequent success of Ali G, Baron Cohen revisited his Borat character.
 The character was featured in segments of Da Ali G Show.
 Borat's sense of humour derives from his mocking of society through outrageous sociocultural viewpoints, his deadpan violation of social taboos and use of vulgar language and behaviour.

 Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan, a feature film with Borat Sagdiyev at the centre, was screened at the 2006 Toronto International Film Festival and released in the United Kingdom on 2 November 2006, in the United States on 3 November 2006 and Australia 23 November 2006.
 The film follows Sagdiyev as he and his colleague Azamat Bagatov travel the US to produce a documentary about life in the country, as all the while Sagdiyev attempts to enter into marriage with celebrity Pamela Anderson.
 The film is a mockumentary which includes interviews with various Americans that poke fun at American culture, as well as sexism, racism, homophobia, antisemitism and jingoism.
 It debuted at the No. 1 spot in the US, taking in an estimated $26.4 million in just 837 theatres averaging $31,600 per theatre.

 Baron Cohen won the 2007 Golden Globe for Best Actor – Musical or Comedy, his sixth such award.
 Although Borat was up for "Best Motion Picture – Musical or Comedy", the film lost to Dreamgirls.
 On 23 January 2007, he was nominated for an Academy Award for Best Adapted Screenplay.
 He shared his nomination with the film's co-writers, Ant Hines, Peter Baynham, Dan Mazer and Todd Phillips.

 Aside from the comic elements of his characters, Baron Cohen's performances are interpreted by some as reflecting uncomfortable truths about his audience.
-He juxtaposes his own Jewish heritage with the anti-Semitism of his character Borat.
+He juxtaposes his own Jewish heritage with the antisemitism of his character Borat.

 In 2007, Baron Cohen published a travel guide as Borat, with dual titles: Borat: Touristic Guidings To Minor Nation of U.S. and A. and Borat: Touristic Guidings To Glorious Nation of Kazakhstan.
 On 21 December 2007, Baron Cohen announced he was retiring the character of Borat.
 After the release of Borat, Baron Cohen said he would retire Borat and Ali G because the public had become too familiar with the characters.
 After the release of Brüno, he said he would retire that character.

 The character was brought back on a 2018 appearance on Jimmy Kimmel Live and appears in the 2020 sequel Borat Subsequent Moviefilm, for which he won another Golden Globe Award, as well as the 2022 Kennedy Center Honors where he did a standup routine as Borat for the induction of U2.